gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 Notes:

 The second extensibility mechanism Gaphor uses, is Generic functions.
+This mechanism is complementary to services.
+It allows for extending the functionality of a service.

 Python has such a functionallity in the standard library.
 The `copy` function will behave differently, depending on the type of element parameter.
-This allows to extend functionality of the copy function.
-This mechanism also allows to extend the functionality of the application incrementally, e.g. when new modeling languages are introduced.
+This allows to extend functionality of the copy service.

 This mechanism can be used for different aspects of the application: text formatting, editors, item connections, grouping.